A ramped-up push for peace is splintering Afghanistan’s already fragile government

 With U.S. withdrawal delay likely, and new peace proposal on the table, Taliban faces inevitable crossroads

-“It’s had a bipolar impact,” said Abdullah Abdullah, of the new U.S. approach to the Afghan peace process, in an interview.
+“It’s had a bipolar impact,” Abdullah Abdullah said of the new U.S. approach to the Afghan peace process in an interview.
 Abdullah is the chairman of the High Council for National Reconciliation and leading negotiations with the Taliban.
 “It has created hopes, it has created anxiety, it has led to depression, it has led to mania.”

-Official and unofficial power brokers in Kabul have been deeply divided for years — with Ghani and Abdullah maintain one of the fiercest rivalries.
+Official and unofficial power brokers in Kabul have been deeply divided for years — with Ghani and Abdullah maintaining one of the fiercest rivalries.
 The two men were the front-runners in the country’s most recent election that was decided by a slim margin for Ghani amid allegations of fraud.

-The election before that — also between Abdullah and Ghani — saw a similar outcome that was a resolved with a vague power sharing agreement that in many ways cemented the leaders’ differences.
+The election before that — also between Abdullah and Ghani — saw a similar outcome that was a resolved with a vague power-sharing agreement that in many ways cemented the leaders’ differences.

-“At this stage what we need is a very unified position,” he said.
+“At this stage what we need is a very unified position,” Abdullah said.
 Without that, it “will be a gift to the Taliban.”

 Dostum’s plan stresses the rights of ethnic minorities and the decentralization of political and military control.
 Hekmatyar’s calls for a “non-coalition” government composed of “non-controversial individuals.”
 And Ghani proposes a cease-fire followed by elections and changes to the constitution.